 In my last post I mentioned that I did a sway back adjustment on my white tank top, and some of you asked how to do this on a back where there are no seams.
 Here I’ll show what I did, but I’ll cover some theory too for the geeks amongst us!

-My alteration didn’t fix my wrinkles completely, so after lots of thought and lots of reading both online and off, I came to a few other conclusions that I’ll also share.
-I’m as guilty as anyone here, but I think there are a lot of misdiagnosed sway backs, and sway back alterations are often done unnessarily, and done where other alterations may be more effective – wrinkles at the back waistline are not only caused by a sway back!
+My alteration didn’t fix my wrinkles completely, so after lots of thought and reading I came to a few other conclusions that I’ll share.
+I’m as guilty as anyone here, but I think there are a lot of misdiagnosed sway backs, and sway back alterations are often done unnecessarily, and done where other alterations may be more effective – wrinkles at the back waistline are not only caused by a sway back!

 A sway back is where the natural inward curve of the spine at the back waist is exaggerated.
 It could be due to the backward tilt of the thorax, or the forward tilt of the pelvis, or a bit of both.

 It causes the vertical distance between the bustline and the hipline to be shorter than normal at the centre back (CB).
 The side seam remains of normal vertical length:

 How does this affect the fit of garments?

 Essentially the centre back length (CBL) of the garment appears too long.
 The appearance depends on whether the garment is fitted or loose:

 - In a fitted garment, horizontal wrinkles will form across the back waistline.
 With a sway back these wrinkles will be most pronounced at the CB, and they will stop short of the side seam which remains flat.

 - Looser garments may balloon above the back waist, or the hipline/hemline falls longer at the centre back while the side seams swing forward.

 Other issues easily confused with a sway back: